QuentinRa/blog.quentinra.dev/programming-languages/web/others/extensions/index.md

 ```

 * Load your extension
-* Visit a website, open the console, you will see the log
+* Visit a website, open the console, and you will see the log
 </details>
 </div><div>